meninosousa/wifi-business-card/README.md

-# The WiFi Business Card
+# The WiFi ID Card
-Welcome to my adventures in placing my WiFi info, on a business card.
+Welcome to my adventures in placing my WiFi info, on an ID card (ID-1 Format, 85.6 x 53.98 mm or 3.370 x 2.125 inches).

 ## Why the need for this project